-Before your online application can move forward, you must pass the initial Physical Fitness test, which you'll complete and submit no later than your background packet deadline.
+Before your background investigation can move forward, you must pass the initial Physical Fitness test, which you'll complete and submit no later than your background packet deadline.
 It must be proctored for you by an adult, preferably at a gym or fitness center.
 You may download the initial PFT Form and instructions here:

 Video of Physical Fitness Test Administration:

 The Department of Public Safety has established physical fitness standards that must be met in order to be considered for selection as a State Trooper Recruit in the Division of Alaska State Troopers or Division of Wildlife Troopers.
 The Department recognizes the importance of physical fitness for success at the State Trooper Academy and in job performance.

 These physical fitness entrance standards help ensure the successful applicant can undergo both the physical and academic demands of the academy, and the law enforcement work environment without undue risk of injury or fatigue.

 In an effort to brief Department of Public Safety State Trooper Recruit applicants, this pamphlet provides information on the rationale, purpose, procedures, standards of performance and activities to prepare for fitness testing.
 It is intended to answer the basic questions pertaining to all aspects of the fitness testing process.

 Physical fitness for law enforcement officers may be defined as the ability to perform essential tasks with vigor, alertness and little or no fatigue, with a rapid recovery period after high levels of exertion.

 During and after periods of physical exertion, a law enforcement officer must be able to maintain good judgment and make correct decisions.

 - Reduce the incidence of back injury (the most common injury suffered by law enforcement officers) and heart attack (major cause of death of law enforcement officers over 35 years old)